OWASP-Austin/blackhatpython/README.md

 I prefer to use VMwarefusion VMs on NAT mode rather than my host machiene.
 Note we had trouble with arper.py on Virtual Box, and I recommend using VMwarefusion.

-1. Install a Kali Linux VM
+Install a Kali Linux VM:
-  a) root user
-  b) secondary user
-  c) text editor with python packages
+  With a secondary user, and text editor with python packages

-2. Install a Windows VM
+Install a Windows VM: with python
-  a) install python